 From Nancy’s burial site, visitors can walk .5 mile trail to the cabin and working farm or walk back to their cars and drive to the area.
 We chose driving since our son had a broken foot.

-Cabin Site Memorial & The 1820s homestead
+Lincoln Cabin Site Memorial & The 1820s homestead

 The Cabin Site memorial is believed to be the excavated site of the 3rd Lincoln cabin.
 A bronze mold was laid over the area of the foundation & hearth.

 The best part for young families is seeing the living historical farm.
-Visitors have a chance to see a cabin similar to what Abe Lincoln grew up!
+Visitors have a chance to see a cabin similar to what Abe Lincoln grew up in!
 We met some outstanding volunteers who work the land and shear the sheep and even spin the wool.
 The volunteers are self-taught on how to live as settlers would have in 1820.

 Throughout the year are special exhibits.
 The day we visited, Clydesdale horses were plowing the nearby field.

-Note: the farm is only open mid-April through late September.
+Note: the farm is only open from mid-April through late September.
 The rest of the year you can walk around the buildings, but you won’t be able to enter or speak with volunteers.

 If you go: